-Bedding, including blankets, sheets and pillowcases, is provided, so there is no need to carry a sleeping bag.
+Bedding, including blankets, sheets, and pillowcases, is provided, so there is no need to carry a sleeping bag.

 Huts are graded into three categories.
-The actual classification is a bit complicated but generally Grade 1 are the huts at high altitude, Grade 2 huts are lower and more easily accessible and Grade 3 are lowland valley huts.
+The actual classification is a bit complicated but generally, Grade 1 is the huts at high altitude, Grade 2 huts are lower and more easily accessible and Grade 3 are lowland valley huts.
 The lower huts usually have running water and even showers, but the higher huts have no water except rainwater.
 You will need to buy drinking water at high-altitude huts; make use of any springs for drinking that you find en route.

 Prices for mountain huts in Slovenia.
 If you're planning to sleep in huts for more than just one night, we suggest you become a member of Alpine Association of Slovenia.

-The best way to lower the costs of accommodation is to become a member of Alpine Association of Slovenia OR its partner organizations.
+The best way to lower the costs of accommodation is to become a member of the Alpine Association of Slovenia OR its partner organizations.
 You can become a member even if you’re not a Slovenian citizen.
 You can apply online or at some petrol stations (Petrol).
 If you’re planning to sleep in mountain huts for more than 2 nights, we recommend becoming a member (membership entitles you to 30% to 50% off accommodation cost).

-A map and a list of all the mountain huts as well as hut opening times can be found on the official Alpine Association of Slovenia web page, with frequently updated information.
+A map and a list of all the mountain huts, as well as hut opening times, can be found on the official Alpine Association of Slovenia web page, with frequently updated information.

 Slovenia has more than 180 mountain huts, shelters and bivouacs.

 We recommend checking if the mountain huts are open before starting the trail.
 We also recommend booking at least 2 weeks in advance for the huts in the Julian Alps in the months of July and August, as it can get pretty busy up there, especially during weekends and on public holidays - if you've booked a campervan with us, we can help you with that!
-However, you will never be turned away in a bad weather (or in good), even if you have to sleep on the floor.
+However, you will never be turned away in bad weather (or in good), even if you have to sleep on the floor.

 It is worth pointing out here that wild camping is not permitted in Slovenia.